-Use our Grand Teton National Park guide and the information below to learn all about a May trip: services available, what to pack, where to stay, things to do, and more!
+Use this Grand Teton National Park guide and the information below to learn all about a May trip: weather and temperatures, services available, what to pack, where to stay, things to do, and more!

 By mid-May most of the services and roads are open.
 The weather can still be unpredictable and cold, and trails can still be muddy.
 By the end of May things should be perfect!